We get calls at the Hotline from people such as:

 Whatever the cause, most people can improve their reading and writing with time and practice and a helpful teacher.
 Call us on the Reading Writing Hotline if you want to talk about it some more.
 We can also help you to find a class near you, or specialist help if needed.

 Yes.
 We may be able to suggest a literacy/numeracy trainer you could employ to come to your workplace, or a local class you could refer your employee to.
 We may be able to provide information about any sources of funding which may be available.

 Yes, we can help people with a wide range of literacy or numeracy needs, not just basic literacy.
-If spelling is your problem, we can suggest a distance course, or some self-help books and resources, or possibly a local course.
+If you are struggling with spelling, we can suggest a distance course, some self-help books and resources, or possibly a local course.

-For some it has been an issue of broken schooling due to health issues or family issues or language issues for children of non-English speaking families.
-For some proportion of adults, it may be an issue of a specific learning disability, sometimes called dyslexia.
+For some, it has been an issue of broken schooling due to health issues, family issues, or language issues for children of non-English speaking families.
+For others, it may be an issue of a specific learning disability, sometimes called dyslexia.

 Many people can manage their everyday literacy and numeracy needs quite happily, but find they have a problem in certain employment or further study contexts.
 Literacy in different contexts, such as family or employment, require different sets of literacy skills; it is not the case that having learnt some basic set of literacy skills, you can now deal with any reading and writing tasks.
 This is the situation for many callers to the Hotline.
 They may have been offered a promotion which involves literacy demands that they are uncomfortable with, or they may be required to do some workplace training that involves literacy that they are not confident with.